-The Administrator can choose to send an alarm message by E-Mail when tampering is detected.
+The Administrator can choose to send an alarm message by E-Mail when an alarm is triggered.

 After selecting this item, the Administrator can assign a FTP site and configure various parameters as shown in the figure below.
 When tampering is detected, event images will be uploaded to the appointed FTP site.